Home > Discover > What to pack for an emergency grab bag

 Plan to have enough in your grab bag to last you 3-4 days, and make sure that each person in your household has one.
 It’s a good idea to put these somewhere you can grab easily and on slightly higher ground to avoid anything being ruined by flooding.

 As well as having a grab bag or emergency kit ready to go, it’s essential to have an emergency plan that everyone in your household understands.
-Visit getready.govt.nz/household-plan/ to make your own.
+Use the Get Ready household plan to make your own.

 Looking for house insurance?